As your belly expands along with the rest of you, wearing your old underwear will become increasingly difficult.

 If this is your first pregnancy, you may never have even considered pregnancy panties before.
 But like non-maternity underwear, there are more than a few options.
 Do a little research before you stock up to make sure your choice fits your lifestyle.

-These are extra long and full to cover your bump, with the waistband hitting well over your navel, and if you’re heavily pregnant, perhaps up around your ribcage.
+These are extra-long and offer full coverage to your bump, with the waistband hitting well over your navel, and if you’re heavily pregnant, perhaps up around your ribcage.

 This style is a lot prettier and may even pass as a regular pair of panties when you’re not pregnant.
 Low-rise underwear is more lightweight and stays out of your way, but may not work for women who want the coverage and support of something sturdier.
 These styles are great for the earlier months and are often less visible under clothing.